Inducing Riesz and orthonormal bases in $L^2$ via composition operators: Abstract

 \section{Abstract}

-We investigate perturbations of orthonormal bases of $L^2$ \emph{via} a composition operator \(C_h\) induced by a mapping $h$.
-We provide a comprehensive characterization of the mapping \(h\) required for the perturbed sequence to form an orthonormal or Riesz basis.
-Restricting our analysis to differentiable mappings, we reveal that all Riesz bases of the given form are induced by bi-Lipschitz mappings.
-In addition, we discuss implications of these results for approximation theory, highlighting the potential of using bijective neural networks to construct complete sequences with favorable approximation properties.
+Let $C_h$ be a composition operator mapping $L^2(\Omega_1)$ into $L^2(\Omega_2)$ for some open sets $\Omega_1, \Omega_2 \subseteq \mathbb{R}^n$.
+We characterize the mappings $h$ that transform Riesz bases of $L^2(\Omega_1)$ into Riesz bases of $L^2(\Omega_2)$.
+Restricting our analysis to differentiable mappings, we demonstrate that mappings $h$ that preserve Riesz bases have Jacobian determinants that are bounded away from zero and infinity.
+We discuss implications of these results for approximation theory, highlighting the potential of using bijective neural networks to construct Riesz bases with favorable approximation properties.